Jaime Lusinchi

 Jaime Ramón Lusinchi (27 May 1924 – 21 May 2014) was the president of Venezuela from 1984 to 1989.
 His term was characterized by an economic crisis, growth of the external debt, populist policies, currency depreciation, inflation and corruption that exacerbated the crisis of the political system established in 1958.

-Although accused of corruption after leaving office, Lusinchi was popular during his presidency, and was succeeded by a member of his Acción Democrática political party, Carlos Andrés Pérez.
+Although accused of corruption after leaving office, Lusinchi was popular during his presidency, and was succeeded by a member of his Democratic Action political party, Carlos Andrés Pérez.

 Background

 Jaime Lusinchi was born in Clarines, Anzoategui, on 27 May 1924.
-His mother María Angelica Lusinchi, who was of Italian-Corsican descent, gave him her family name.
+His mother María Angelica Lusinchi, who was of Corsican descent, gave him her family name.
 Growing up without the presence of a father, Lusinchi attended elementary school in his native Clarines and Puerto Píritu, and high school at the Federal School of Barcelona, Anzoátegui.
 In 1941 he began to study medicine at the University of the Andes in Mérida, but soon moved to Caracas continuing his career at the Central University of Venezuela graduating in 1947.
 He married Gladys Castillo in 1941.